Gavincj13/converters-tdd/README.md

 # converters-tdd
-A units converter library demonstrating TDD with python
+A units converter library demonstrating TDD with python.
+This units converter library contains the conversions from PSI to KPa, KPa to PSI, MPG to L/100km, and L/100km.